Abdelilah00/Spider/README.md

 # Spider
-before run any command or script we need to run our Flask api by typing :
+first of all we need to run our Flask api by typing :
 ```commandeline
 python3 api.py
 ```